hashicorp/consul/README.md

 Currently CoreDNS is able to:

 * Serve zone data from a file, both DNSSEC (NSEC only) and DNS is supported (middleware/file).
-* Retrieve zone data from primaries, i.e. act as a secondary server (middleware/file).
+* Retrieve zone data from primaries, i.e. act as a secondary server (AXFR only) (middleware/secondary).
+* Sign zone data on-the-fly (middleware/dnssec).
 * Loadbalancing of responses (middleware/loadbalance).
 * Allow for zone transfers, i.e. act as a primary server (middleware/file).
 * Caching (middleware/cache).
+* Health checking (middleware/health).
 * Use etcd as a backend, i.e. a 98.5% replacement for [SkyDNS](https://github.com/skynetservices/skydns) (middleware/etcd).
 * Serve as a proxy to forward queries to some other (recursive) nameserver (middleware/proxy).